enjeck/libre-logos/CONTRIBUTING.md

 ### Other ways to contribute

-Aside from submitting a logo or improving the codebase, there are other things you can do.
+Aside from submitting a logo or adding to the codebase, there are other things you can do.
 The easiest way to contribute is to [create an issue](https://github.com/enjeck/libre-logos/issues/new) reporting a bug or requesting a feature.
 For example, if there's a spelling error, broken link, something that doesn't work as expected, let me know.
 It's okay to suggest improvements to existing logos, but asking for custom logo will likely not be addressed.